 Ezekiel 8:14 He took me to the entrance at the north gate of the Temple of God.
 I saw women sitting there, weeping for Tammuz, the Babylonian fertility god.
 15 He said to me, “Do you see this, son of man?
 You will see things that are even more detestable than this.”

-In the Mesopotamian religion, Tammuz was the god of fertility, embodying the powers for new life in nature in the spring.
-The name Tammuz seems to have been derived from the Akkadian form Tammuzi, based on early Sumerian Damu-zid, meaning the Flawless Young.
+In the Mesopotamian religion, Tammuz was the god of fertility, embodying the powers for new life in nature during the spring.
+His name seems to have derived from the Akkadian form Tammuzi, based on early Sumerian Damu-zid, meaning the Flawless Young.

 According to the myth, Tammuz was killed by a wild pig (wild boar).
-“Ishtar” then designated a 40 day period of mourning (today it is called Lent) to mark the anniversary of Tammuz’s death.
+“Ishtar” then designated a 40 day period of mourning (today it is called Lent) to mark the anniversary of his death.
 During this time, no meat was to be eaten.
-Every year, on the first Sunday after the first full moon, after the Spring Equinox, a celebration was made.
+Every year, on the first Sunday after the first full moon (Easter), after the Spring Equinox, a celebration was made.

 Ishtar also proclaimed that because a pig killed Tammuz, that a pig must be eaten on that Sunday.